needle-mirror/com.unity.visualscripting/Documentation~/vs-variables.md

 <li>The Flow variable doesn’t have a direct or indirect connection to the nodes where you want to use its value.
 The node where the variable is defined must be a part of the logical flow where you want to use its value.</li>
 <li>The Flow variable hasn’t been set before Visual Scripting tries to run any logic that needs its value.
 The node where the variable is defined must come before any other logic in your graph.</li>
 </ul>
-You can't create a Flow variable from the Blackboard - you can create one using a Set Variable node and setting the Scope to <strong>Flow</strong>.
+You can't create a Flow variable from the Blackboard - you can create one with a Set Variable node and set the <strong>Scope</strong> to <strong>Flow</strong>.
 </td>
 </tr>
 <tr>